BFI-MFM/shock-elasticities-MATLAB/README.md

 ## Installation and Usage
 The toolbox has a very detailed [documentation](/main.pdf) and examples.
 Please use it as a guide.

-As a quick start, complete sections 2.1 and 2.2 in the README file.
+As a quick start, complete sections 2.1 and 2.2 in the documentation.
 Afterwards, simply run

 ```matlab
 HeKrushnamurthy